developit/microbundle/README.md

-	-f, --format     Only build specified formats  (default modern,es,cjs,umd) -w, --watch      Rebuilds on any change  (default false) --target         Specify your target environment (node or web)  (default web) --external       comma-separated list of regex and module-names, or 'none' --globals        Specify globals dependencies, or 'none'
+	-f, --format     Only build specified formats  (default modern,es,cjs,umd) -w, --watch      Rebuilds on any change  (default false) --target         Specify your target environment (node or web)  (default web) --external       List of module names or regular expressions to leave as external dependencies, or 'none' to inline everything.
+	--globals        Specify globals dependencies, or 'none'
 	--define         Replace constants with hard-coded values
 	--alias          Map imports to different modules